 - 2.1 An academic appeal relates to the outcome of an assessment, a decision about progression or a degree classification. - 2.2 The following are not considered to be legitimate grounds for an academic appeal: - a. where a student questions the exercise of academic judgement, that is, the decision made by academic staff on the quality of the work itself or the criteria being applied.
 A student cannot appeal simply because they believe they ought to have received a higher grade. - b. where a student disagrees with the outcome of a Notification of Extenuating Circumstances. - c. where students wish to express dissatisfaction about the University's action, inaction or standards of service which should be dealt with under the Student Complaints Procedure (see QH Section 17E). - d. frivolous, vexatious or mischievous appeals - 2.3 Where an academic appeal involves multiple issues, which do not fall neatly into the category of Academic Appeal (e.g. because it also covers issues that fall within the remit of Complaint or other procedures), these matters may be considered together.
-Depending on the individual circumstances, the University reserves the right to either suspend one procedure pending the outcome of the other, or decide not to pursue a procedure in favour of the other. - 3.
-Scope who is covered by this process?
+Depending on the individual circumstances, the University reserves the right to either suspend one procedure pending the outcome of the other, or decide not to pursue a procedure in favour of the other.

+3. Scope - Who is Covered by this Process?

-The academic appeals process applies to all students of the University with the exception of those named in the explanatory notes below.
+The academic appeals process applies to all students of the University with the exception of those named in the further information below.

-- 3.1 This procedure applies to all currently enrolled Nottingham Trent University students (including those studying on School-Based collaborative arrangements), except research degree students for whom a separate procedure applies. - 3.2 Third Party Appeals: The University will only accept an appeal on your behalf from a Students' Union representative, a parent/guardian or other third party where the student has provided written authority for them to do so.
+- 3.1 This procedure applies to all currently enrolled Nottingham Trent University students (including those studying on School-Based collaborative arrangements), except research degree students for whom a separate procedure applies. - 3.2 Third Party Appeals: The University will only accept an appeal on a student's behalf from a Students' Union representative, a parent/guardian or other third party where the student has provided written authority for them to do so.
 Where consent is provided to and accepted by the University, all communications relating to this process will still be copied to the student to ensure they are informed.
-The University reserves the right not to engage with a third party if, in the view of the
+The